 Or Make It Unique

 You can choose an arbitrary domain name that will be noticeable but won’t be associated with the business/industry that you are in.
 For example Shell, or Apple, or Google, etc.

 Don’t make it too long, max 3 words for a domain name is more than enough.
 If the domain name is shorter, it’s usually better and easier to remember it.
 But also try not to sound very generic, it’s good to be distinct and creative.

 You should choose a domain name that is easy to spell and pronounce.
 Heads up on the spelling, because it’s bad to use a domain name that is hard or challenging to spell.
 You should be careful on the semantic too, and you should check if there is a hidden meaning, because sometimes when you’re trying to make a combination of 2 or more words for your domain name the combination may sound inappropriate.
 For example “therapist” sounds like “the rapist” and you don’t like to use that kind of domain name.

 Use .com TLD

 It is highly recommended to use .com for your TLD because it is most recognized, people are used to it and usually expect it to be the extension of the domain.

 Avoid Numbers, Hyphens, Punctuation Marks, and Filler Words

 It’s confusing!
 When you try to spell your domain name to someone, it’s going to be complicated.
 For example “lifescience-experts-on-demand.net” would sound “life science hyphen experts hyphen on hyphen demand dot net”.
 Or when you try to spell “50offtickets.com” you have to emphasize that 50 is actually with numbers, because someone may write “fiftyofftickets.com” instead, and that can be a whole other domain name.

-Choosing a domain name is important because it can make a good first impression about your business, it defines your brand and can help to optimize the SEO.
-So, if you made your choice you can get your domain name here.
+Choosing a domain name is important because it can make a good first impression about your business, defines your brand, and can help to optimize the SEO.
+So, if you made your choice you can get your domain name now.